-To simplify your work with Excel worksheets, find faster and easier ways to select and format your data.
+What are Excel formatting tips to simplify your work with Excel worksheets?
+Try these shortcuts for faster and easier ways to select and format your data.

 One way to format a cell or range of cells is to choose the Format Cells command.